 A mature woman, I bring a rich and varied life experience to my therapeutic practice.
-I have lived overseas for a number of years in both urban and rural settings and worked in a wide range of organisations in a variety of roles.
-I am very aware of the stresses that we can face in relationships, in our jobs and through unemployment, and appreciate the difficulties and challenges that feelings of isolation, or being far from friends and family, can present.
+I have lived overseas for a number of years in both urban and rural settings and have worked in a wide range of organisations in a variety of roles.
+I am very aware of the stresses that we can face in relationships, in our jobs or through unemployment, and appreciate the difficulties and challenges that feelings of isolation, or being far from friends and family, can present.

 Having explored a variety of meditative practices, and lived in various Buddhist centres, I took ordination as a Buddhist nun in 2004.
 While I chose to return to a more secular lifestyle in 2007, Buddhist principles and a regular mindfulness practices remain an important part of my life and provide an important basis for my psychotherapy practice.

 Areas of counselling I deal with

 My fees are £40 for a 60 minute session.
 I accept payment by cash, cheque or BACs transfer, but do not accept card.

 I offer a limited number of concession places at a reduced fee for those on a low income or benefits; please contact me by phone or email for more details, or let me know you would like the reduced rate when contacting me about an initial meeting.

 Mindfulness means paying attention to our thoughts, emotions and bodily sensations in the present moment.
 Done kindly and without judgement it can help us become more aware of our feelings and reactions so that we are better able to manage them.

 Core Process Psychotherapy (CPP) is an in-depth, holistic therapy based on mindful awareness.
 It combines Western understanding of physical and psychological development with awareness of emotional, intellectual and physical responses as they arise.
 Thought patterns, states of mind, and awareness of how they are held in the body, are explored in a way that helps to develop insight, facilitate healing and support change.